We have been highly praised on the quality of our audition tapes, so let’s keep this up – please read the following BEFORE you start!

 - Choose your location and check your lighting in a test shoot.
 Preferably no distractions surrounding you or the viewer; a quiet, plain and closed room in your house will suffice.

-- Ensure your head and shoulders are framed nicely and the camera is at eye level.
+- Ensure your head and shoulders are framed nicely and the camera is stable and at eye level.
 Don’t fidget or wave your arms about.

 - Be prepared and be off-book (no paper in sight).
-Learn your lines, dress appropriately, avoid props.
+Learn your lines, dress appropriately and avoid props.

-- Submit only your best *one* tape – we don’t have time to view all and decide for you!
+- Submit only your best *one* take – we don’t have time to view all and decide for you!
+But you can send a separate slate or ident.
+We don’t need super duper HD!
+Please combine all your clips together if possible.

 Ultimately, what you are after is one decent interpretation of the role from start to finish in one unbroken take.
 Just one – not lots of different versions, and not cut together from a variety of takes[Puro Casting]